cameliana/cameliana/README.md

 ## About Me
 - I'm currently learning web development technologies: HTML, CSS, and JavaScript.
 - I'm constantly seeking opportunities to expand my knowledge and skills.
+- Interest in AI-generated images, exploring the intersection of creativity and technology.
 - Open to collaboration and connecting with fellow developers and tech enthusiasts.